 Prince’s Sound Stage

-What people may not know is that Paisely Park is home to a massive sound stage where Prince would perform and also allow other artists to perform and film music videos and movies.
+What people may not know is that Paisley Park is home to a massive sound stage where Prince would perform.
+He allowed other artists to perform and film music videos and movies there as well.

 Prince’s “Purple Rain” Motorcycle

 Perhaps one of the most iconic things in the entire home is Prince’s “Purple Rain” motorcycle.
-While this is an exact replica and not the original, fans would be happy to know that there’s cool photo opportunity that they can have with this!
+While this is an exact replica and not the original, fans can still enjoy a cool photo opportunity!

 Prince’s Purple Piano & Studio Room